Leonardovink/caveracer/README.md

 - Extrinsic and intrinsic camera parameters
 - Processing settings used by the software

-To obtain the correct settings for your camera, a **calibration process is needed**.
+To obtain the correct settings for your camera, a **calibration is needed**.

 ## Camera Calibration Process Using a Checkerboard